+- INTM-SHU 101 .

-INTM-SHU 101 Interaction Lab INTM-SHU 120 Communications Lab
+- INTM-SHU 120

+- 7-8 credits .

-7-8 credits from the Interactive Media Arts Elective List
+Interaction I ab Communications Lab from the Interactive Media Arts Elective List

-INTERACTIVE MEDIA ARTS
+INTERACTIVE MEDIA ARTS SAMPLE SCHEDULE 1

 This is just one example of how a student could organize their courses if pursuing a IMA major.
 It assumes a student begins taking IMA major courses in the first year.
 Sample Schedule 2 offers an alternate plan that begins in the second year.
 Students may propose alternative schedules to their advisors as well.